66,395 bells

 » Someone left a negative rating or harsh comment even though I haven't done anything wrong!

-» How do I become an ACC staff member (Admin/Mod/Scout)?
+» How do I become an ACC staff member (Admin/Mod/Dev/Res/Scout)?

 ACC Staff members are chosen by the Admins when there is a need for more help to maintain the site.
 There is not a set step-by-step of things to do to become a staff member, but there are certain qualities that the Admins look for.
 People who are asked to become staff members are members of the site in good standing, who act in ways that demonstrate the true spirit of Animal Crossing Community.
 Asking to become a staff member will not help your chances of becoming one; show your ACC spirit in your behavior on the site, and if the Admins think you have earned a staff position, they will contact you.

 Each staff position has slightly different responsibilities.
 The Admins are the owners and managers of the site, and it is only under exceptionally rare circumstances that any additional Admins would be added.
 The Mods are generally older (in age) and more mature (in personality and behavior) members who know how to communicate clearly with the other members and have a level head in situations of trouble and/or rule breaking.
+The Developers are well-knowledged in their coding ability.
+The Researchers gather ideas and content for the site.
 The Scouts are exceptionally helpful members who go out of their way to make the site boards pleasant for all members and especially new members.
 Being a member of the ACC staff is far more than a cool avatar and a nifty little icon; it is a position of responsibility that must be earned every day by setting a good example of behavior for all ACC members.

 The process for nominating members for ACC staff positions has changed.
 Instead of sending PTs directly to the staff, please start sending these using this link.